Post-Doctoral Fellow and Lab Positions Available Immediately

 Support Our Research

 Burn/trauma and regenerative medicine researchers in plastic surgery seek to prevent the formation of bones in abnormal locations.
-Gifts help alleviate this condition affecting burn, auto accident, orthopaedic surgery and blast injury patients.
+Gifts help alleviate this condition affecting burn, auto accident, orthopaedic surgery and blast injury patients by providing additional resources to employ state of the art technologies, recruit talented researchers, and disseminate our scientific findings widely.